Ophthalmology Mass Spectrometry Core Facility/Shared Instrument FacilityLocated on the 7th floor of UM Miller School of Medicine McKnight Building

-The purpose of the Ophthalmology Mass Spectrometry Core Facility is to provide state-of-the-art mass spectrometry services to bona-fide researchers at the University of Miami and its surrounding educational and health care institutions.
-This facility provides various types of techniques such as qualitative and quantitative proteomics and metabolomics (especially lipidomics).
-The priority of the facility is to serve UM researchers.
-We employ a fee based service model and book the instrument on a first come, first serve basis.
+The purpose of the Ophthalmology Mass Spectrometry Core Facility is to provide state of the art mass spectrometry services to bona-fide researchers at the University of Miami and its surrounding educational and health care institutions.
+This facility provides various types of techniques such as qualitative and quantitative proteomics, lipidomics, and metabolomics.
+The priority of facility is to serve UM researchers followed by others.
+We employ a fee based service model and book the instruments on a first come first serve basis.

 - Post-Translational Modification Identification (acetylation, phosphorylation, ubiquitination, etc. as well a lab generated modifications)

 - Nano-spray technology and Nano-separation of protein complexes.
 (EASY-nLC 1000)

 - Specified Protein Quantification (Label-free quantification, iTRAQ, SILAC, etc.)

 Qualitative and Quantitative Analysis of multiple lipid classes

 - Accurate delivery of ionized lipid samples through chip-based direct infusion on a Nano-spray application instrument.
 (Advion Triversa Nanomate)

 - Isotopic ratio outlier analysis of metabolites using IROA technology metabolite standards and Clusterfinder software.